Every year, summers tend to appear all of a sudden without much notice about its arrival.

 Why is the Surftech Blacktip the bes surfboard for a beginner surfer?

-The longest boards on the list make this board the easiest to paddle on.
+The most extended boards on the list make this board the easiest to paddle on.

 Construction: Rigid multi-stinger construction.